 Custom CNC is considered as a subtractive manufacturing technique where the end product is formed by selectively eliminating extra material from the workpiece.
 Every CNC machining operation goes through a four-step production process.

-These four production phases or machining process steps are:
+Four phases or machining process

 The parts of the workpiece formed through CNC machining typically start out as initial designs.
 It is done via computer-aided design or CAD software.
 In the part designing phase, engineers and manufacturers carefully think about each aspect of the final product.